-Info = (PI[], Organization), if Type = SA Info = (Owner[], Operator[], Organization), if Type = MA Info = (URI, LatLong, IP, DNS), if Type = Component Info = (URI, Researcher[]), if Type = Slice Info = (PostalAddr, Phone, Email, SliverKeys[]), if Type = User
+Info = (PI[], Organization), if Type = SA Info = (Owner[], Operator[], Organization), if Type = MA Info = (URI, LatLong, IP, DNS), if Type = Component

+Info = (URI, Researcher[]), if Type = Slice

+Info = (PostalAddr, Phone, Email, SliverKeys[]), if Type = User

 When present, the URI field references an object manager that exports one or more of the standard SFA interfaces.
 For example, a component record might point to a Component Manager that implements the Slice and Management interfaces defined in 6.2 and 6.3, respectively, while a slice record might point to an agent that assists users in creating and controlling their slices, although users are allowed to implement this functionality without the assistance of some external agent.
-(We call this agent a slice manger in the example PlanetLab implementation presented in Section 8.)
+We sometimes call such an agent a slice manger.